Applications for BFX Competition have now closed. The next round will open January 2019

 The Brief 2018

-This year we are asking for 8 teams of 5 people to submit an application form and showreels by the 28th February 2018 deadline.
-The teams will then be shortlisted and 8 final teams chosen to take part in the competition.
-On the 5th March each team will be given the charity brief selected for them by the BFX team and will then have until 31st May 2018 to create storyboards, animatics and character designs for the charity to view and feedback on before the residential competition starts on July 9th 2018.
+This year we asked 8 teams of 5 people to submit an application form and a showreel to be shortlisted for the BFX Competition.
+On the 5 March each team was given the charity brief selected for them by the BFX team and had until the 31 May 2018 to create storyboards, animatics and character designs for the charity to view and feedback on before the residential competition began on the 9 July 2018.

 Final films 2017